pytexas/pytexas.github.io/input/schedule/index.md

 Micah Culpepper
     </h5>
     <small>
-I'm a network engineer-turned-devops engineer.
-I've been working with Python and Docker at Rackspace for the past five years.
-I live in San Antonio with my wife and our cat, and outside of work, I am pursuing my bachelor's degree and running a game of dungeons and dragons for my friends.
+    Six years ago, with a shiny new CCNA in my hand, I started my IT career as a network administrator.
+I taught myself some Python, and then things escalated quickly.
+Now I'm a devops engineer in the field of network automation.
+Python, Docker, and Linux are my usual tools, with a bit of Golang sprinkled in.
+I live in San Antonio with my wife and three cats.
+In my non-work hours, I enjoy baking bread, gardening, and playing Dungeons and Dragons.
+My pronouns are she/they.
     </small>
   </div>
 </div>